Presentation 4A: Scripting in R - Conditions and Loops

 If-else in loops

-We can now use what we have learned to loop through our list1 and multiply all numeric values with 10:
+We can now use what we have learned to loop through a list, list1 and multiply all numeric values with 10:

 } else {